 MZ (Motorenwerke Zschopau) GmbH

 One of the German motorcycle brands, MZ (Motorrad Zschopau), was formed in 1956.
 It was formed in MZ Motorrad: Zschopau, based on one of the oldest German bicycle manufacturing companies, established in 1906.
 Two years later, it became part of the Zweirad Union concern, which united three other German brands – German Express, Victoria, and DKW.
 One factory was named VEB Motorradwerk Zschopau – MZ, after the name of the joined brand.
 Motorcycle production continued with mixed success.
-Changes in technology led to a name change – from 1992 to 1999, the factory was called MuZ (Motorrad und Zweiradwerk).
+Technological changes led to a name change – from 1992 to 1999, the factory was called MuZ (Motorrad und Zweiradwerk).
 At the end of 1999, the company was acquired by Hong Leong Industries Berhad, which returned it to its former name.
 But after nine years, the production of motorcycles under the MZ brand was phased out.

 Simson

 The end of the 19th century saw the birth of a company that left a significant mark on German history.
 It was Simson & Co., founded in 1856 by Jewish industrialists Loeb and Moses Simson.
 Until 1936, when the Nazi government expelled the family from the country, the company produced hammers, carbon steel rifles and barrels, steam engines, and in 1896, bicycles, for which in 1907 it was the turn of the Simson Supra racing car.
 World War I required the production of combat rifles and pistols for repair and rearmament.
 It was not until 1936, after the merger into BSW, that the new company manager encouraged the development and production of the first motorcycle, the BSW 98.
-In the German Democratic Republic, the company was renamed Volkseigener Betrieb Fahrzeug- und Gerätewerk Simson Suhl, with the main priority being motorcycle production.
+In the German Democratic Republic, the company was renamed Volkseigener Betrieb Fahrzeug- und Gerätewerk Simson Suhl, with motorcycle production as the main priority.
 In New Germany, the company was renamed Simson Zweirad.
 In 2000, it became part of the Kontec Group.

 The Simson emblem is largely characteristic of the German automobile and motorcycle industry.
 Its sign, made in monochrome black color, is characterized by brevity and simplicity of perception.
 A black circle with stylized black wings extended to the right and left of it, with the ends cut off at a certain angle, encloses a stylized Latin letter “S” in its inner space.
 Its design resembles the zigzag of a race track.
 Above the sign is the brand name Arial Nova Bold in black lowercase font.